kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 [over 93% of the transaction fees paid on Starknet](https://community.starknet.io/t/volition-hybrid-data-availability-solution/97387).

-The first choice when storing contract bytecode is to store it as a regular storage variable, with its state diff posted on Ethereum acting as the DA Layer.
+The first choice when storing contract bytecode is to store it as a regular variable in the contract account's storage, with its state diff posted on Ethereum acting as the DA Layer.

 In this case, the following data would reach L1:

-- The KakarotCore contract address
+- The Starknet address of the contract account
 - The number of updated keys in that contract
 - The keys to update
 - The new values for these keys